 If preferred, a check may be mailed to the address below.
 (Any non-UMass Dartmouth student should first telephone the International Programs Office first to request a non-degree student registration form to accompany the check payment.)

 285 Old Westport Road

 N. Dartmouth MA 02747

 Once formal acceptance to a UMass Dartmouth program has been received, payment is due in full.
+Any Travel Program Fee is non-refundable; Tuition portions of a study abroad program follow standard UMass Dartmouth tuition refund policies.
 (For third-party provider programs, refer to that organization's policies.)

 UMass Dartmouth study abroad program tuition and fees will appear on the student COIN account; this includes both exchange programs and faculty-led programs.
-The travel portion of faculty-led programs will appear as a separate item on the student account.
+The Travel Program Fee of faculty-led programs will appear as a separate item on the student account.
 Plan to pay any outstanding balance to the UMass Dartmouth Enrollment Center by November 30 for Winter and Spring programs, or by April 30 for Summer and Fall programs.

 The UMass Dartmouth study abroad course cancellation policy is as follows:

 - $250 program deposit – non-refundable (unless student is not accepted or program does not run).
 Due immediately upon IPO's notification that a student is eligible to participate.

-Click here for information on study abroad scholarships.
+Click here for more information on study abroad scholarships.

 Book Now Pay Later Airline Ticket Program